Dimasarsyad4/SaaS-QA-Case-Study/Web-TestPlan.md

 - API Validation
 - Database Validation

-Detailed testing techniques are documented in **02-TestStrategy.md**.
+Detailed testing techniques are documented in **Web-TestStrategy.md**.

 ---

 # 6. Entry Criteria

-Testing starts when:

-- Development is completed.
+As this project involved ongoing QA support for an already-live application, testing was initiated when:

+- A user-reported issue or ticket is received and requires investigation.
+- A new application version/update is scheduled for deployment, requiring regression testing.
-- QA environment is deployed.
+- QA environment/staging access is available to reproduce the reported issue.
-- Test data is available.
-- APIs are accessible.
-- Test accounts are prepared.
+- Test accounts and relevant test data are available for reproduction.
-- Test devices are connected.
+- Test devices (biometric hardware) are connected, for issues involving device synchronization.

 ---

 # 7. Exit Criteria

-Testing is completed when:
+Testing is considered complete for a given cycle when:

-- All planned test cases have been executed.
+- All reported issues under investigation have been reproduced, root-caused, and documented.
 - Critical defects are resolved.
-- High severity defects are resolved or accepted.
+- High severity defects are resolved or have a documented, accepted workaround.
-- Regression testing passes.
+- Regression testing for the affected release passes.
-- Product Owner approves the release.
+- Product Owner / stakeholder approves the release.

 ---